GuyMograbi/mograblog/src/drafts/README.md

  - [ ] angular simple setup
  - [ ] write your own angular module
  - [ ] write translation website with Angular2!

+For the website

+ - [ ] Add section to published posts
+ - [ ] Turn to mobile friendly
+ - [ ] Have my picture somewhere as author